 As our previous COVID-19 blog post (Staying calm on shifting sands: Our response to the COVID-19 crisis) described, the early days of the pandemic led us to reflect carefully in terms of what our role was to be in the challenging times ahead.
-For us like so many others, recent weeks have been a reminder of how fast things can change: Two months ago it was clear to us that - despite our experience of working with extremely vulnerable people - we should step aside and let others provide the immediate response to the international health emergency.
+For us like so many others, recent weeks have been a reminder of how fast things can change: Two months ago it was clear to us that – despite our experience of working with extremely vulnerable people – we should step aside and let others provide the immediate response to the international health emergency.
 It was “not our time”.
 But that hasn’t meant we’ve furloughed our staff or paused our work.
-Yes, there have been adjustments to our activities (you can read the latest update on these here).
+Yes, there have been adjustments to our activities.
 But we’ve long-held a commitment to being partner led, to actively listen to our partners, and to respond accordingly to their needs.
 This is what has always helped us design, develop and deliver our activities over the years.
 So, we’ve taken the same approach over the past two months.

 You may have heard us say this before – it’s on our homepage! – but we do not parachute in to perform short-term miracles in the places where we work.
 Our Introductory Training is just the beginning, after which we provide our partners with resources and professional support to make sustainable change themselves long after our team has left.
 To quote from our values of Sustainability and Partnership directly:

 “Guided by our partners, we continuously refine, improve and adapt the support we offer to ensure sustainability is never a mere buzzword.

 We are passionate about understanding the real needs of communities we work in…we are partner-led.
 We tailor our approach to what is wanted and needed locally.”